-Section 7.4 The Employer agrees to deduct from the paycheck of each employee who has so authorized it, the regular monthly dues.
+Section 7.2 The Employer agrees to deduct from the paycheck of each employee who has so authorized and affirmatively consented to it, the regular monthly dues and/or agency fees designated by the Union.
 The amounts deducted shall be transmitted monthly to the Union on behalf of the employees involved.
-Authorization by the employee shall be on a standard form approved by the Employer and may be revoked by the employee upon request and the Union so notified.
+Authorization by the employee shall be on a standard form supplied by the Union, demonstrating the employee affirmatively consents to the deduction of Union dues or agency fees.
+Authorization may be revoked by the employee upon written request to the Employer, with the Union so notified.

-Section 7.5 The Union shall indemnify and hold the Employer harmless against any and all claims, suits, orders or judgments brought or issued against the Employer as a result of any action taken or not taken by the Employer under the provisions of this Article.
+Section 7.5 The Union shall indemnify, defend, and hold the Employer harmless against any and all claims, suits, orders or judgments brought or issued against the Employer as a result of any action taken or not taken by the Employer under the provisions of this Article.